alexwaibel/vulnerable-aspnetcore-webapp/README.md

 # Vulnerable .NET Core Webapp

 ## About
-This is an intentionally vulnerable webapp written in .NET Core.
-It is intended to provide code examples using .NET Core to go alongside the [Portswigger Web Academy](https://portswigger.net/web-security/dashboard).
-This is primarily done as a learning exercise for myself but I am happy to accept community discussion and contributions.
+This is an intentionally vulnerable webapp written in .NET.
+It is intended to provide code examples using .NET to go alongside the [PortSwigger Web Academy](https://portswigger.net/web-security/dashboard).
+See [the wiki](https://github.com/alexwaibel/vulnerable-aspnetcore-webapp/wiki) for a write-up.

 WARNING: This web app is intentionally riddled with vulnerabilities.
 DO NOT upload it to a host facing the public internet.
 For best results, run this in a virtual machine